nolanlawson/css-talk-2022/markdown.md

 ???

-Now note that the DevTools can be misleading.
+Note that the DevTools can be misleading.
 They warn you about "forced reflow" _anytime_ you use one of [the APIs that force style/layout](https://gist.github.com/paulirish/5d52fb081b3570c81e3a), such as `getBoundingClientRect` or `offsetWidth`.

-But if you're only reading from the DOM once, then it's almost useless to eliminate that call; you're just moving the costs later to when the browser would normally run its style/layout loop.
+But if you're only reading from the DOM once, then it's useless to eliminate that call; you're just moving the cost around.

 ---